 The Basel Committee on Banking Supervision ('BCBS') requires these disclosures to be published at the highest level of consolidation.
-The Company has no subsidiaries therefore these disclosures have been prepared on a standalone basis.
+The Company has no subsidiaries therefore these disclosures have been prepared on a standalone basis and include the following key metrics.
+Please see Table 1: Key Metrics for further details.